 E-mail us and we will help you with whatever you need.

-To public and private secondary schools located in member states of the European Union that are committed to the development and certification of digital competences and want to offer a pioneering educational experience in Europe.
+To public and private primary and secondary schools located in member states of the European Union that are committed to the development and certification of digital competences and want to offer a pioneering educational experience in Europe.

 The Digital Competence Framework for Citizens (DigComp 2.1) recently published by the European Union states that 1 of the 8 key competences that students must acquire before completing compulsory education is precisely digital competence.